 Jun 19 Graham Corbourd - singalong-a-Kinks on Ray Davies's birthday

 Our past livestreams are still available on YouTube.
 Links below.
-For the first series (up to 12/9/20) fast forward 10 mins to cut to the action as they start with a slide show of past events and some background music to allow us to monitor the audio signal.
+For the first series (up to 12/9/20) fast forward 10 mins to cut to the action as we started with a long slide show of past events and some background music to allow us to monitor the audio signal.
 After 12/9/20, as we got technically more confident, the intro is much shorter and has an onscreen countdown.

 Live streams - studio performances before audiences were permitted